fcomlop/fcomlop.github.io/readme.md

   - Publications: Add/modify the contents from **_publications** directory.
   - Certifications: Add/modify the contents from **_certifications** directory.
   - Achievements: Add/modify the contents from **_achievements** directory.
-9. To add/modify blog posts, modify the contents in **_posts** directory.
-Follow the given filename structure for blog post e.g. `YYYY-MM-DD-my-post-title.md`.
+9. To add/modify projects posts, modify the contents in **_posts** directory.
+Follow the given filename structure for projects post e.g. `YYYY-MM-DD-my-post-title.md`.
 10. After github pages deployment, your site will be available at `your-github-username.github.io`

 ## Enable Disqus Comments on Posts